 The first, and most obvious reason, why you would start a PCI audit is because you are required to.
 If your business is a merchant, service provider, and/or subservice providers that stores, transmits, or processes cardholder data, including credit, debit, or other payment cards, then you are are required to adhere to the PCI DSS.

-When we partner with business on their PCI compliance journey, though, we want their intention to be more than just a requirement.
-We want to partner with businesses who are committed to securing the cardholder data that they are responsible for.
+When we partner with businesses on their PCI compliance journey, though, we want their intention to be more than just a requirement.
+We want to partner with businesses that are committed to securing the cardholder data that they are responsible for.
 When clients start a PCI audit for the very first time, we often hear, “Do we really have to do this?
 Why do we have to go through this audit?
 Will we pass or fail?
 How can PCI compliance actually help our business?”
 After a few audit cycles, though, the denial and hesitancy are replaced with appreciation and preparedness.
 If the only reason why you want to start a PCI audit is to check compliance off on a list, we want to help you get out of the checkbox mentality and fully reap the benefits of PCI compliance.

 2. Because Your Brand Depends on It

 What are the brands that you use on a daily basis?
 Where do you shop, eat, or visit?
 What websites store your cardholder data?
 If one of the brands you trust had a breach that compromised cardholder data, would you continue entrusting them with yours?